 d) PC5 QoS parameters as defined in clause 5.4.2 used by NG-RAN.

-The UDM may retrieve a) and b) from the UDR. a) and b) are provided by the UDM to the AMF during UE Registration procedure as defined in clause 4.2.2.2 of TS 23.502 [7] using Nudm_SDM service for Subscription data type "UE context in AMF data" and the AMF provides a) and b) to NG-RAN as part of the UE context information.
+The UDM may retrieve a) and b) from the UDR. a) and b) are provided by the UDM to the AMF during UE Registration procedure as defined in clause 4.2.2.2 of TS 23.502 [7] using Nudm_SDM service for Subscription data type "Access and Mobility Subscription data" and the AMF provides a) and b) to NG-RAN as part of the UE context information.